-Ten of us braved Covid, agreed some heavy Covid precautions and restrictions and enjoyed a first run through our new repertoire list.
+Ten of us braved Covid, and some heavy Covid precautions and restrictions to enjoy a first run through our new repertoire list.
 With no refreshments possible, this was a shorter session but it was lovely to be together again.
 Ed briefed us on the subs payable for this quarter, and Ian outlined plans for the coming few sessions.

 Think you might be interested in joining this group?